I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 "My Arcade : Bubble Bobble" has slightly smaller screen than "Super Pocket" but it has not the same problem with to small areas to blow a bubble to jump on it without collisions since margins is designed to be larger since it is "Nintendo" version of the game but compared to "Super Pocket" the graphics are a bit worse and the sound is much worse.
 It is possible to both continue after last life and to enter level codes without problem, however scores is reset to 0 by doing so.
 I can also conclude that it is possible to Google level codes including "Super Bubble Bobble" level codes.
 The level codes are identical codes to "NES" edition so I suspect it is "Nintendo" verson of the game bases on this and the graphics, the margins and the sound.
 However this device is also single play game only.
 The device is also exist in an other version where the device looks like a arcade game machine but smaller.

 A Japan only sequal called "Bubble Symphony" was also made with some new inventions to gameplay.
 I know it exists for "Sega Saturn" not shure about other consols and I have only read about it.
 A modern version called "Bubble Bobble 4 Friends" exist on newer consols like for example "Nintendo Switch" but I have only read about it.
+There also exist a game called "Bubble Memories" but I belive is arcade only and Japan only.

 I can also add some "Commodore 64" fans made a "Bubble Bobble" inspired game called "Bubble Bobble 2".
 It has a few similar themes but still completly different gameplay and it completly unoffical.

-"Mission Impossible" are a set of classical games that reached several home computers and some videogames consoles.
-In the old days we owned "Mission Impossible 2" as part of a packade of mixed "Commodore 64" tape games and we played it alot.
+"Impossible Mission" are a set of classical games that reached several home computers and some videogames consoles.
+In the old days we owned "Impossible Mission 2" as part of a packade of mixed "Commodore 64" tape games and we played it alot.
 It is a very tough game to beat but I remember when my dad won it first time with only seconds left and the bad guy jumped from the roof and died.

 In both of the games one plays a secret agent trying to stop a bad guy from starting a nuklear strike.
 It basicly a plattform game where one searches furnitures for puzzles pieces and items.
-The concept evolved in "Mission Impossible 2" so one had to blow up safes to get music codes to deactivate larm to reach next level as well as abilitys to find items like mines and bombs to fight the robots appart from original games temporary disable them and to reset movable plattforms.
+The concept evolved in "Impossible Mission 2" so one had to blow up safes to get music codes to deactivate larm to reach next level as well as abilitys to find items like mines and bombs to fight the robots appart from original games temporary disable them and to reset movable plattforms.
 There are some dubplicate music codes that one has to overwrite.

-We never played the first "Mission Impossible" in the old days but both games are integrated on both "The C64" retro replicates computers.
+We never played the first "Impossible Mission" in the old days but both games are integrated on both "The C64" retro replicates computers.
 I also own them on two different "Evercade" cartridges collections, "The C64 collection 1" and "The C64 collection 2".
 I like the original game as well.
 In the original game keycodes are not numbers like in sequal when passwords must be formed at each level but one collects pieces of a puzzle where they are placed in right order in a room one has to find it opens the bad guys office to arrest him and the games is won.
 There exist a fan made hint and tips book that I bought and it even states that both all rooms locations and items hidden in rooms furniture are random placed each game.
 According to "Evercade" homepage the rooms and items or not random in "Evercade" version making it more easy.
 However "Evercade" text says if one selects "reset" at menu item everything is restarted and completly randomized thus making it harder.

 "Speedball" series is an other classical game serie that reaced multiple platforms.
 It is one of my favorite games series.
 I own all 3 "Speedball" games as they are part included on the "Evercade" cartridge "Bitmap Brothers collection 1" .
 I did not even know that "Speedball 2100" existed before I bought that cartridge.
 "Speedball" and "Speedball 2" are intergrated in "The C64" computer.
 "Speedball 2" is interated in "The mini A500" computer.
 I also own "Speedball" as a "Sega Master System" cartridge and "Speedball 2" as a "Sega Megadrive" cartridge.